ovh/docs/pages/cloud/vps/upsize_vps_partition/guide.en-us.md

 ## Instructions

-Following an upgrade, the RAM and processor (CPU) will automatically be adjusted.
-This won’t systematically be the case for the storage space.
+Unlike RAM and processor (CPU) of your VPS, the storage space cannot automatically be adjusted after an upgrade.

 **This guide explains the steps you need to follow to increase your storage space.**